LeaVerou/lea.verou.me/2023/eigensolutions/index.md

 >
 > Use cases should be applied after design is done — to check if the tools available can accomplish the job.
 As a starting point, they put you in a mindset to overfit.
 This is especially dangerous because users will often tell you they love it in concept testing.
 “Ah yes, here is my process, represented in pictures!”
 But it’s only when you actually try to use the tool — hold the thing in your hands — that there’s a hundred things you need it to do that it doesn’t.
 It’s not flexible — it’s a series of menus and disappointed feature requirements.

-Joe argues for using use cases *only* at the end, to validate a design, as he believes that starting from use cases leads to overfitting.
+Joe argues for using use cases *only* at the end, to validate a design, as he believes that starting from use cases leads puts you in a mindset to overfit.
 This is so much the polar opposite of current conventional wisdom, that many would consider it heresy.

-Personally, I think that *also* imposes unnecessary constraints on the design process.
+I think that *also* imposes unnecessary constraints on the design process.
-I find it helpful to start with a few use cases to drive the design, additional use cases to refine it, and even more to eventually validate it.
+I find it helpful to start with a few use cases to drive the design (the more diverse the better), additional use cases to refine it, and even more to eventually validate it.
 In some ways, this is similar to test-driven development in engineering: engineers start with a few test cases before writing any code, then add more as they go to make sure everything works as expected.
 It’s an iterative process.
-If you’re on the right path, additional use cases lead to refinement at first, then validation in the end.
+If you’re on the right path, additional use cases lead to refinement at first, then validation in the end as the design stabilizes.
-If not, they highlight fundamental flaws and show you you need to start over.
+If you’re not on the right path, they highlight fundamental flaws and show you that you need to start over.

 But if someone else’s creative process works best with using use cases only for validation, more power to them!

 What matters is the outcome: designing a solution that addresses a broad set of use cases in a way users can understand and use.
+I think what we can all agree on is that
-**No proposal should be considered without being rigorously supported by use cases**.
+**no proposal should be considered without being rigorously supported by use cases**.
 It is not enough for use cases to exist;
 they also need to be sufficiently diverse and correspond to user pain points that are both **real** and **pervasive** enough to justify adding a new feature.
 But whether use cases drove the design, were used to validate it, or a mix of both is irrelevant, and requiring one or the other imposes unnecessary constraints on the design process.

-## Layering with shortcuts
+## Layering with higher level abstractions

 My north star product design principle is *“Common things should be easy, complex things should be possible”* (paraphrasing [Alan Kay](https://www.goodreads.com/quotes/8636264-simple-things-should-be-simple-complex-things-should-be-possible) — because common things are not always simple).

 Eigensolutions, by definition, tend to be lower level primitives.
+They make complex things possible, but not necessarily easy.
-They enable a broad set of use cases, but are not necessarily the most learnable or efficient way to implement all of them, compared to a solution tailored to only one of these use cases.
+They enable a broad set of use cases, but may not be the most learnable or efficient way to implement all of them, compared to a tailored solution.
+*Some do both, in which case congratulations, you’ve got an even bigger unicorn!
+You can skip this section. :)*

 However, this is one of the rare times in life where we can have our cake and eat it too.
-Instead of implementing tailored solutions ad-hoc (risking overfitting), they can be implemented as **shortcuts**, higher level abstractions on top of the lower level primitive.
+Instead of implementing tailored solutions ad-hoc (risking overfitting), they can be implemented as **shortcuts**: higher level abstractions *using* the lower level primitive.
-Done well, shortcuts provide dual benefit: not only do they reduce friction for common cases, they also serve as teaching aids for the underlying lower level primitive, since [we know](#TBD) that tweaking is easier than creating from scratch.
+Done well, shortcuts provide dual benefit: not only do they reduce friction for common cases, they also serve as teaching aids for the underlying lower level feature.
 This offers a very smooth ease-of-use to power curve: if users need to go further than what the shortcut provides, they can always fall back on the lower level primitive to do so.
+[We know](#TBD) that tweaking is easier than creating from scratch, so even when users use that escape hatch, they can tweak what they had created with the higher level UI, rather than starting from scratch.
-This combined approach *both* reduces the floor *and* increases the ceiling.
+This combined approach *both* reduces the floor *and* increases the ceiling!

-### Example: Coda table filtering
+### Example: Table filtering in Coda

 [Coda](https://coda.io) is a product I’ve been using a lot in the last few months.
 It has replaced Google Docs, Google Sheets, and a few more niche or custom apps I was using.
 Its UI is full of examples of this pattern, but for the sake of brevity, I will focus on one: table filtering.

 At first, the filtering UI is pretty high level, designed around common use cases: